skyvers/skyve-dev-guide/_pages/views.md

 </form>
 ```

-Not only is the component approach more succinct, but it also means that if the *Address* document is alterered or refactored, there is a single place where view layout changes can be made.
+Not only is the component approach more succinct, but it also means that if the *Address* document is alterered or refactored, view layout changes can be managed in a single authoritative location.

 #### Component substitution

 A view component can be used in another document even where the component refers to conditions or other aspects which are specific to one particular document.

 The component widget may declare a number of `name` mappings.
-These specify the mapping of condition names from the original document to the document in which the component is used.
+These specify the mapping of names from the original document to the document in which the component is used.

 Name mappings can be used to substitute:
 - condition names